shopnobaz/Lilla_grocery_shop/README.md

 3. There is also github action workflow for this branch, so it will run all the tests after push or pull request.
 4. Changed database again
-5. tryiing to run the website
+5. tryiing to run the website again